jakeledoux/oxipod/readme.md

 - [x] **important** manual time correction
 - [x] scrobble editing
+- [ ] option to move scrobble logs to folder rather than deleting (in case something goes wrong and the data needs to be retrieved)
 - [ ] absolute path conversion for config file
 - [ ] timeless scrobbling (".scrobbler-timeless.log")
 - [ ] delete log when partial success (store failures in ".scrobbler-error.log")